Weddings

 Fees vary depending on what elements you want in your wedding and things like where you may need Banns reading.
 Also, fees change on 1 January each year.
 To get up to date information, visit the Church of England website.

 Other fees may apply depending on your situation, but you will be advised and a full breakdown will be provided once you’ve settled on the elements you want.
 Fees are due at some stage before the wedding.
 There is a lot more to say about weddings, but these are some of the basics.
-Please do get in touch with Fr Andrew if you want to know a bit more.
+Please do get in touch if you want to know a bit more.

 6. What if I have been married before?